kenwalger/lithium/CONTRIBUTING.md

 Anyone can contribute to Lithium, so long as you don't break anything on purpose.

-This repository is mostly written in Markdown, which is for those who don't know, sort like fancy plain text.
+This repository is mostly in Markdown, which is just fancy text.
 Check out John Gruber's Markdown [syntax post on Daring Fireball](http://daringfireball.net/projects/markdown/syntax) for the most complete tutorial out there.
-Because this project is on Github, we also use [Github Flavoured Markdown](https://help.github.com/articles/github-flavored-markdown), which is an extension of Markdown.
+Where there is not much of a choice, we also use [Github Flavoured Markdown](https://help.github.com/articles/github-flavored-markdown), which is just an extension of plain old Markdown.

 Branches
 --------

-At the moment we only use one branch, that being the `master` branch.
-As you can't really 'break' Markdown, there isn't really a need at the moment to use multiple branches.
-However, there is a chance we might use them in the future.

-If you head over to [releases](https://github.com/thomasjamesfoster96/lithium/releases) you'll find released versions of Lithium.
+Within the repository there are several branches.
+Any development happens in the `develop` branch.
+The `master` branch contains the latest stable version, while there is a branch for each previous release named using a `major.minor.fix` versioning scheme.

+If you are committing changes, please do so into the `develop` branch.
+Many people mistakenly try and commit to the `master` branch, so make sure you are careful :).

 Bug Fixes
 ---------

 If you find any sort of error, spelling mistak, etc. in this project, feel free to fix it and submit a pull request with your commit.
-Little fixes like this are welcomed and are usually accepted pretty quickly.

-If you've got time, there is also usually a list of bugs that need to be fixed in the [TODO.md](TODO.md) file.
+There is also usually a list of bugs that need to be fixed in the [TODO.md](TODO.md) file.

 Feature Additions/Removals
 --------------------------

 Features aren't added or removed simply at the whim of any one contributor.
 So that we don't end up with a bloated language, we request that you open any feature requests as an issue tagged as 'feature request' first.
 After a period (could be a few days, could be a month) of discussion, the feature may be added to the ROADMAP.md and/or TODO.md files.
 Generally, a feature will be added in the next minor release, but a radical new feature may instead be added at the next major release.

 The same protocol follows for removing features.
-Features will be deprecated (meaning that users of the feature should be planning for its removal) after the next minor release, but not removed.
+Features will be deprecated after the next minor release, but not removed.
 A feature will only be removed at the next major release.
-This is so that users of Lithium should only worry about their code having combatability issues at a major release.
+This is mainly because users of Lithium should only worry about their code having combatability issues at a major release.

 Code Style
 ----------